 - Speed limits – How to recognise them if you’ve missed the signs

-- Parking – Making sensible choices and stating that if you claim it was damaged while unattended please take supporting photos (mirror glass on the ground)
+- Parking – Making sensible choices regarding personal security and stating that if you claim it was damaged while unattended please take supporting photos (mirror glass on the ground)

 - Safe following distance – It’s very common for a business driver to be involved in a rear end shunt, much more that privately owned vehicles, we discuss driving defensively